-- o Issue a formal letter to the member found to have breached the code; - Impose formal censure; - Make recommendations to the full Council to remove the member from committee(s) and other appointments, unless the member is a member of a political group, in which case the decision could only be to recommend the group leader to change the group's nominated appointees; - A press release and other appropriate publicity; - o Recommend training.
+- 1. Issue a formal letter to the member found to have breached the code; and/or - 2.
+Impose formal censure; and/or - Make recommendations to the full Council to remove the member from committee(s) and other appointments, unless the member is a member of a political group, in which case the decision could only be to recommend the group leader to change the group's nominated appointees; and/or - 4.
+A press release and other appropriate publicity; and/or - 5.
+Recommend training.

 The Committee has no power to suspend or disqualify the member or to withdraw members' or special responsibility allowances.
 In relation to Town or Parish Council members, the Committee can only make recommendations for sanctions.

 The responsibility for agreeing and enforcing those sanctions will fall to the Town or Parish Council, with the assistance and guidance of the Monitoring Officer.